Title: Danny Phantom: Hunting in the Night.

-"No, he should not be able to detect us.
+"He should not be able to detect us.
 But in any case, shouldn't we deal with the whelp first?"
-A small grin appeared on the hunter's face.
+His expression lit up with a small grin of anticipation.

 "No, Juukka is our first priority.
 If Daniel decides to interfere, and we know he will..."
 Plasmius clenched his fists in annoyance, "...we'll just have to deal with him then."

 The half-ghost turned to the hunter with a serious expression.
 "Skulker, although normally I would have no trouble dealing with Daniel, considering the current state of my powers he and Juukka together could give me some problems.
 I'm counting on you to back me up if the need should arise."